bast/help-with-supercomputers/talk.md

 - Each new ticket gets a new .emph[number]
 - Reply to email/ticket is filed under the same number
 - .emph[Tickets have owners] but owners can change
-- The first thing we see is the .emph[email subject]
+- The first thing we see is the .emph[email subject] (or issue thread title) ]
-]
 .right-column40[
 <img src="img/rtfm.png" alt="comic of somebody calling to get help" style="height: 350px;"/>